-Usage -sysjoin triggertype system systemstate

-For this trigger, triggertype = 0.

-system-represents the system name.

-systemstate-represents the state of the system.
+Usage -sysjoin triggertype system systemstate For this trigger, triggertype = 0. system-represents the system name. systemstate-represents the state of the system.

-About the unable to restart agent event trigger
+About the unable_to_restart_agent event trigger

-The following table describes the unable to restart agent event trigger:
+The following table describes the unable_to_restart_agent event trigger:

 Description This trigger is invoked when an agent faults more than a predetermined number of times with in an hour.
 When this occurs, VCS gives up trying to restart the agent.
 VCS invokes this trigger on the node where the agent faults.
 You can use this trigger to notify the administrators that an agent has faulted, and that VCS is unable to restart the agent.
 The administrator can then take corrective action.

-Usage -unable to restart agent system resource type

-resource\type-represents the resource type associated with the agent.

-To disable the

-Remove the files associated with the trigger from the
+Usage -unable_to_restart_agent system-represents the name of the system. resource_type-represents the resource type associated with the agent.
+To disable the trigger Remove the files associated with the trigger from the \$VCS_HOME /bin/triggers directory.

-trigger \$VCS\HOME/bin/triggers directory.

-About the unable to restart had event trigger
+About the unable_to_restart_had event trigger

-The following table describes the unable to restart had event trigger:
+The following table describes the unable_to_restart_had event trigger:

-This event trigger is invoked by hashadow when hashadow cannot restart HAD on a system.
+Description This event trigger is invoked by hashadow when hashadow cannot restart HAD on a system.
 If HAD fails to restart after six attempts, hashadow invokes the trigger on the system.

 The default behavior of the trigger is to reboot the system.
 However, service groups previously running on the system are autodisabled when hashadow fails to restart HAD.
 Before these service groups can be brought online elsewhere in the cluster, you must autoenable them on the system.
-To do so, customize the unable\to\restart\had trigger to remotely execute the following command from any node in the cluster where VCS is running:
+To do so, customize the unable_to_restart_had trigger to remotely execute the following command from any node in the cluster where VCS is running:

-hagrp -autoenable service group -sys system
+hagrp -autoenable service_group -sys system

-For example, if hashadow fails to restart HAD on system1, and if group1 and group 2 were online on that system, a trigger customized in this manner would autoenable group1 and group2 on system1 before rebooting.
-Autoenabling group1 and group2 on system1 enables these two service groups to come online on another system when the trigger reboots system1.
+For example, if hashadow fails to restart HAD on system1 , and if group1 and group2 were online on that system, a trigger customized in this manner would autoenable group1 and group2 on system1 before rebooting.
+Autoenabling group1 and group2 on system1 enables these two service groups to come online on another system when the trigger reboots system1 .

+This event trigger is non-configurable.

+Usage -unable_to_restart_had

+This trigger has no arguments.